-When grommets are specified, we assume that the initial grommets will be set on the ends of the specified edge.
+When grommets are specified for the top and bottom edges, we assume that the initial grommets will be set on the ends of the specified edge.
 The centres of these end grommets are always one inch from the edge of the tarp as shown in the following image.

 By default, opposing grommets may not exactly line up.
 That is, if you fold the tarp in half the grommets on one side may not align with those on the other side.
 If this is necessary, please add a note about this.
 Similarly, if you order two tarps that are both ordered with the same grommet spacing it is unlikely the grommets from one tarp will align with those of the other unless we are specifically told that this is necessary.